henry-worrall/GitHub-Branch-Practice-Exercise/README.md

     git push

+*Note that the first time you push changes to GitHub, you may be asked to authenticate yourself.*

 Your feature is now ready to be peer-reviewed and fully integrated with the team's master branch, using a pull request

 ### 6. Set up a Pull Request